-All materials must be submitted via the SEDAAG web page via the online submission form: http://sedaag.org/submission-form/
+All materials must be submitted via the SEDAAG webpage via the online submission form

-Paper and poster submissions should include a 250-word abstract for inclusion in the meeting program.
+Paper, poster, and panel proposal submissions should include a 250 word abstract that includes names and affiliations of all authors, for inclusion in the meeting program.
 Do not include tables, figures, or other graphics in your paper or abstract.
-If the paper description or abstract contains more than one paragraph, leave two spaces between paragraphs.
+If the abstract contains more than one paragraph, leave two spaces between paragraphs.
 Abstracts (250 words) should be submitted as a separate file (.docx) on the online submission form.
 These abstracts will be published on the web.
 Authors are responsible for editing and proofreading their own abstracts; they will be posted as written.

 Posters – Additional Information:

-Similar to papers, posters need a 250-word abstract for inclusion in the meeting program.
+Similar to papers, posters need a 250 word abstract (that includes title and all co-authors and affiliations) for inclusion in the meeting program.
 Do not include tables, figures, or other graphics in your description or abstract.

 Poster set-up: Stands for presenting posters will be provided by the local organizing committee.
 Poster dimensions will be 36″ by 48″.
 Materials should be of professional quality and legible from a distance of three feet.

-- Special Session Deadline: The outline for all special sessions (papers and panels) should be submitted by Friday, September 8, 2017.
+- Special Session Deadline: The outline for all special session plans (papers and panels) should be submitted by Friday, September 7, 2018.

 Special session themes need to be emailed to Lynn Resler at firstname.lastname@example.org and please indicate in the subject line “Special Session SEDAAG”.
 See Section II.
 Organizing a Special Session or Panel Discussion (below) for more information.